-For volunteers, organisational support, accommodation, food, travel, insurance and pocket money are normally covered.
+Volunteers receive funding for accommodation, food, travel, insurance and pocket money through their sending organisation.
+The sending organisation receives an organisational support budget also.
 For traineeship placements, travel costs, organisational support and a relocation allowance are normally paid.
 For those in an employment placement, there will always be a labour contract as well as a wage paid for by the organisation in accordance with local laws, regulations and collective agreements.
-All participants will receive a certificate detailing the actions they have undertaken through the European Solidarity Corps.
+All participants will receive a certificate detailing the actions they have taken through the European Solidarity Corps.

 The European Solidarity Corps is designed for people who are ready for a challenge and willing to dedicate themselves to helping others.
 Young people can improve their practical, social and cultural skills, while showing their personal commitment to the community.
 The experience can also be a stepping stone to employment or to further learning.
 Organisations can connect quickly to a dedicated and enthusiastic group of young people who share their aims.
 This allows organisations to be more creative and flexible when working towards their goals.